ReuchMind/Stable-Diffusion-WebUI-on-AMD/README.md

 Under "Compute 0" and "VRAM usage", you should see activity while generating

-If not, something went wrong — double check the flags and that torch-directml is installed
+If not, double check the flags and that torch-directml is installed

 🙌 Final Tips